GSA/fpki-guides/_announcements/01_apple_common_removal.md

 #### Option 3:&nbsp;&nbsp;Install COMMON Using Apple Keychain
 1. Browse to your downloaded copy of the COMMON root CA certificate.
-2. Double-click on the certificate file.
+2. Double-click on the file.
-3. When prompted, enter your password to authorize certificate installation.
+3. When prompted, enter your password to install the certificate.

 Non-administrative users may follow the steps above to install COMMON in the Login Keychain, which is specific to their accounts.
 This will not impact other user accounts on a device.

 ### iOS&nbsp;&mdash;&nbsp;Install COMMON Options
-You can install COMMON in your iOS device's Trust Store by using the options below.
+You can install COMMON in your iOS device's Trust Store by using one of these options:

 #### Option 1:&nbsp;&nbsp;Install COMMON Using Safari Web Browser
-1. Open the Safari web browser.
+1. Launch Safari.
-2. Navigate to the [COMMON root CA certificate](http://http.fpki.gov/fcpca/fcpca.crt){:target="_blank"}
+2. Navigate to the [COMMON root CA certificate](http://http.fpki.gov/fcpca/fcpca.crt){:target="_blank"}<br>
 > System message appears: *The website is trying to open Settings to show you a configuration profile.
-Do you want to allow this?*
+Do you want to allow this?*<br>
-3. Click *Allow*.
+3. Click *Allow*.<br>
-> The COMMON Configuration Profile appears.
+> The COMMON Configuration Profile appears.<br>
-4. Click *More Details* to see the profile details and then click the COMMON certificate entry.
+4. Click *More Details* and then the COMMON certificate entry.
-5. Scroll down to *Fingerprints* and verify the SHA-256 file hash of the certificate.
+5. Scroll down to *Fingerprints* and verify the certificate's SHA-256 hash.
-6. Click *Back* (top left corner of screen); *Install Profile* (top left corner of screen); and then *Install* (top right corner of screen).
+6. At top left of screen, click *Back* and *Install Profile*.
+Then, click *Install* (top right).
-7. When prompted, enter your device's passcode.
+7. When prompted, enter your device passcode.
-8. Click *Install* (top right corner of screen), and then *Install* once more.
+8. Click *Install* (top right), and *Install* again.
 9. Click *Done*.

 Next, you'll need to enable full trust for COMMON:

 1. From the iOS device's *Home* screen, go to *Settings* -> *General* -> *About* -> *Certificate Trust Settings*.
 2. Beneath *Enable Full Trust for Root Certificates*, toggle _ON_ for the Federal Common Policy CA entry.
-3. When the system presents the certificate, click *Continue* .
+3. When certificate appears, click *Continue*.
-4. You should now be able to successfully navigate to an intranet site whose TLS certificate was issued by a CA that chains to COMMON.
+4. You can now successfully navigate to an intranet site whose TLS certificate was issued by a Federal PKI CA.

 #### Option 2:&nbsp;&nbsp;Install COMMON Using Apple Configuration Profile